Islamic Revolutionary Guard Corps Aerospace Force: Missile forces

 The IRGC Aerospace Force is responsible for the operation of Iran's surface-to-surface (SSM) missile systems.
-In August 2013, Ahmad Vahidi. former defense minister of Iran said that his country is ranked sixth in the world in missile production.
+In 2006 it was mentioned by John Negroponte that Iran held the largest inventory of ballistic missiles in the Middle East.
+In August 2013, Ahmad Vahidi former defense minister of Iran said that his country was ranked sixth in the world in missile production.
 It is claimed to operate several thousand short- and medium-range mobile ballistic missiles, including the Shahab-3/3B with a range of up to 2,100 kilometers, which is the mainstay of Iran's strategic deterrent.
-This puts even NATO members Turkey, Greece, Bulgaria and Romania within striking range, if fired from Western Iran.
-If Iran ever produces nuclear weapons, they fall under the direct supervision of the Aerospace Force.
-Iran says that it has no intention of producing nuclear weapons.